AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   with any number of spacecraft in a highly modular way.
 It allows for the addition of homogeneous or heterogeneous satellites without having to hard code their properties into a single dynamics or FSW script.
 It will be a foundation to test the upcoming multithreading capabilities of Basilisk.
-- added two example scenarios that showcase this new architecture.
-See :ref:`scenario_BasicOrbitMultiSat` and :ref:`scenario_AttGuidMultiSat`.
+- added three example scenarios that showcase this new architecture.
+See :ref:`scenario_BasicOrbitMultiSat`, :ref:`scenario_AttGuidMultiSat` and :ref:`scenario_StationKeepingMultiSat`.
 - added a new FSW module :ref:`formationBarycenter`.
 It computes the barycenter's position and velocity of a swarm of satellites.
 This barycenter can be either computed with cartesian coordinates (usual mass-weighted average), or using orbital elements weighted average.
 Will be useful for spacecraft formations defined around the barycenter of the swarm and not a chief spacecraft.